swansonk14/SyntheMol/README.md

 ```

 **Note:** Replace `/path/to/SyntheMol` with the path to the SyntheMol package.
 The path to SyntheMol can be found by running `python -c "import SyntheMol; print(SyntheMol.__path__)"`.

+**Note:** If you get the issue `ImportError: libXrender.so.1: cannot open shared object file: No such file or directory`, run `conda install -c conda-forge xorg-libxrender`.

 ## Combinatorial chemical space